THE WATERSIDE WONDERS JUST BEYOND CAPE TOWN

 I am lucky to call Cape Town home because it means I’m able to enjoy the ocean right alongside mountain wilderness, five-star dining enhanced by fine wines, a buzzing art scene and a vibrant nightlife, the ramifications of which can be cured with exceptional coffee found on every street.
 To leave Cape Town for a holiday seems like madness, but perhaps it’s okay if it’s just for a weekend.

-Every second weekend a certain train leaves Cape Town for Simonstown in False Bay.
+A certain train leaves Cape Town for Simonstown in False Bay every second weekend.
 Catch it and you’ll travel back in time – not just because Simonstown clings to a bygone era, but because this train runs on steam.
 As you chug away from Cape Town the expanse of False Bay is steadily revealed.
 Before long the ocean is almost lapping at the rails, the hiss of the engine marks your passage in time and you eventually arrive, with a steamy shudder, in the 1800s.

 Victorian buildings line Simonstown’s streets.
 With shuttered windows flung open to the bay and naval flags lining the eaves, it’s clearly the ocean upon which this town thrives.
 A centuries-old naval base gives credence to the old cannons that spike the surrounding hills, and a yacht club lures sailing ships from around the world.
 Not far from the old town, on the way towards the jagged cliffs of the Cape Peninsula, penguins make their home on protected beaches, and False Bay’s secrets, of kelp forests and strange creatures, are hidden beneath the waves.